Skip to navigation

 Tap on a block to expand it, and tap it again to revert.

-* Spawn a trader, i.e. a Cobra Mk III that isn't hostile, with a 50% chance of it having a missile, a 50% chance of it having an E.C.M., a speed between 16 and 31, and a gentle clockwise roll We call this from within the main loop, with A set to a random number.
+* Spawn a trader, i.e. a Cobra Mk III with AI disabled, a 50% chance of it having an E.C.M., a speed between 16 and 31, a random aggression level and a gentle clockwise roll We call this from within the main loop, with A set to a random number.

-* Spawn a trader, i.e. a Cobra Mk III, Python, Boa or Anaconda, with a 50% chance of it having a missile, a 50% chance of it having an E.C.M., a 50% chance of it docking and being aggressive if attacked, a speed between 16 and 31, and a gentle clockwise roll We call this from within the main loop.
+* Spawn a trader, i.e. a Cobra Mk III, Python, Boa or Anaconda, with a 50% chance of it having an E.C.M., a 50% chance of it docking, a random aggression level, a speed between 16 and 31, and a gentle clockwise roll We call this from within the main loop.

 .MTT4